 We are always keen to support parents who are facing difficulties, and we will certainly do all we can to help our pupils thrive while in school.
-If you are a parent with concerns about your daughter, her Head of Year may be able to help:
+If you are a parent with concerns about your daughter, we would encourage you to get in touch with her form tutor or her Head of Year:

 Head of Sixth Form – Miss Ross

-The following contact information may also prove helpful.
+Listed on this page are details of further support offered both locally and nationally, which you may also find helpful.
 We should advise you that we do not necessarily have direct experience of all these services, and we would welcome confidential feedback on how effective you find them to be.

 General Advice and Support

 The Hertfordshire County Council Family Services Directory offers information on a wide variety of services and activities for children, young people and their families.
 It can also act as a guide to sources of support for parents and carers of children and young people with disabilities or learning difficulties.
 Click here to visit the FSD website.

 Family Lives is a charity which aims to help parents and carers to achieve the best relationship possible with their children.
 They give support to over 1 million families every year.
 They provide professional, non-judgmental support and advice in a way that all members of the family can freely access.
 Call their 24 hour helpline number (0808 800 2222) or click here to visit their website.